|H. Gifford Fong

 Tony D. Kao

-Tony is a Managing Principal and Co-Founder of SECOR Asset Management, LP and Chief Investment Officer of SECOR Investment Management, LP and SECOR Investment Advisors, LP.
-Prior to founding SECOR, Tony was the Chief Investment Officer of General Motors Asset Management, where his responsibility was the management of the $130 billion global employee benefit related plans primarily for General Motors and its affiliates.
-He currently serves on the Editorial Boards of Journal of Investment Management and Journal of Investment Consulting.
+Tony is a Managing Principal and Chief Investment Officer of SECOR Asset Management, a global asset management firm based in New York and London that offers investment advisory and solutions focused portfolio management to institutional investors in Europe and the US.
+Prior to founding SECOR, Tony was the Chief Investment Officer of General Motors Asset Management where his responsibility was the management of the $130 billion global employee benefit related plans.
+He currently also serves on the editorial board of Journal of Investment Consulting.
 In the past, he also served on the editorial board of Financial Analysts Journal.
-In 1991, he was the recipient of the R.L.
-Rosenthal Award for the Innovation in Investment Management/Corporate Finance in 1991.
-The yearly award is to recognize the contribution of under-35 years old professionals to the fields of literature, medicine, filmmaking and finance in the United States.
-He also received the National Asian-American Corporate Achievement Award in 1992.
-He earned his M.B.A. in Finance from New York University.
 His articles have been published extensively in various finance journals and books.
+He earned his MBA in Finance from New York University.

 SECOR Asset Management, LP